Midshipman Summer Training

 TYPICAL SUMMER TRAINING ASSIGNMENTS

-- CORTRAMID (Career Orientation and Training for Midshipmen): NROTC rising third class scholarship midshipmen assigned to this training.
-Training consists of surface, submarine, aviation, and Marine Corps Orientation.
+- CORTRAMID (Career Orientation and Training for Midshipmen): NROTC rising third class scholarship midshipmen are assigned to this training.
+Training consists of surface, submarine, aviation, and Marine Corps orientation.

 - Nuclear Power: Midshipmen can be assigned to nuclear submarine or nuclear surface vessels.

 - Afloat Aviation Option: Selected midshipmen train aboard a carrier; training includes flight time on navy aircraft if feasible.

 - Ashore Aviation Option: Selected midshipmen train with a Navy aviation squadron, including flight time if feasible.

 - Foreign Exchange Training of Midshipmen (FOREXTRAMID) and Japanese Maritime Self-Defense Force (JMSDF) Exchanges: Selected midshipmen train with navies of other countries.

 - Officer Candidate School (OCS): First class Marine Option midshipmen are required to participate in this six-week long training in Quantico, Virginia.